 - Rim material and quality- Higher quality rims will be less likely to split, crack, or have minor imperfections that cause trouble down the road.
 Rims are made of a variety of materials including steel, aluminum, and carbon fiber.
 For touring and commuting, the stronger the better.
 Weight is a secondary consideration.
 Steel weighs more.
-Aluminum and carbon are lighter.
+Aluminum alloy wheels and carbon fiber wheels are lighter.
 Rims come in single wall and double wall varieties.
 Double-wall rims are stronger and more durable.
 If you plan to run rim brakes, make sure the hubs are designed for it.
-For more info on rims, check out this excellent guide from Cycling About.

 - Quality and strength of the hub- The hub is the only moving part of the wheel.
 Hubs require periodic maintenance to keep rolling smoothly.
 Hubs come in cartridge bearing or loose ball bearing as well as thru axles and quick release varieties.
 A good quality hub will last many thousands of miles if properly maintained.